Xiaofei-it/Shelly/doc/MORE_DOMINOES.md

 ##Retrofit Domino

-The Shelly library provides a method for using Retrofit to send a HTTP request and processing the result according to the result or the failure of the request.
+The Shelly library provides a method for using Retrofit to send an HTTP request and processing the result according to the result or the failure of the request.

-Suppose that we want to use Retrofit to send a HTTP request to get the user information.
+Suppose that we want to use Retrofit to send an HTTP request to get the user information.

 ```
         Shelly.<String>createDomino("GETTING_USER")